rodrigoaraujo9/mugen/README.md

 I am building a **terminal-based synthesizer** in Rust.

 You can play it live from your computer keyboard, switch waveforms as you go, and layer notes like a real instrument.
-The goal is not a DAW — it’s a **playable synth** that feels immediate and hackable.
+You can also create Wave Sources and Effects easily due to the generator -> chain of nodes architecture.

 Right now it focuses on: